-- Requirements to earn payment points: - Learners must take a CASAS pre- and post-test.
-A learner can earn one payment point for completing a level. - Learners must take additional assessments based on Civic Objectives and Additional Assessment Plans (COAAPS) and will earn 1 payment point by passing each additional assessment - Students can earn a maximum of six payment points per year - 3 from 231 Funds and - 3 from 243 Funds (see list of 243 Funded Civic Objectives) Note that learners will not earn payment points for passing additional assessments unless they have taken both a pre- and post- CASAS test.
+- Requirements to earn payment points for Agencies: - Learners must take a CASAS pre- and post-test.
+A learner can earn 1 payment point for completing a level. - Learners must take additional assessments based on COAAPs and will earn 1 payment point by passing each additional assessment - Students can earn a maximum of 6 payment points per year - 3 from 231 Funds and - 3 from 243 Funds (see list of 243 Funded Civic Objectives)

+Note that learners will not earn payment points for passing additional assessments unless they have taken both a pre- and post- CASAS test.